libbitcoin/libbitcoin-build/README.md

 ### Quick Start

 This is similar to the [.travis.yml](https://github.com/libbitcoin/libbitcoin-build/blob/master/.travis.yml) and is useful for local generation.
-In addition to `generate.sh` there is a `generate.bat` for the native Windows environment.
+In addition to `update_codegen.sh` there is a `update_codegen.bat` for the native Windows environment.

 ```
 # Create a top-level work_directory.